axmolengine/axmol/README.md

   * Chipmunk2D
 * Supported 3D physics engines:
   * Bullet Physics SDK
+* Some third party libs which be not part of adxe but be useful for somebody to know where to found it:
+  * Live2D for cocos2d-x, with lua binding https://github.com/Xrysnow/cocos2d-x-live2d
 * **ImGui integrated, easy to write game embedded tools, very ease to use, please read [ImGuiEXT](extensions/ImGuiEXT/README.md)**

 Open [Wiki](https://github.com/adxeproject/adxe-wiki) for additional information and see [Milestones](https://github.com/adxeproject/adxe/milestones) for planed feature too.